-Laguna seeks bright, motivated candidates of good character who possess imagination, initiative, a concern for others, strength in extracurricular activities, a commitment to academic and personal growth, and who are ready to gain from and contribute to our dynamic learning experience.
+Laguna seeks curious, engaging, and motivated candidates of good character who possess imagination, initiative, a concern for others, strength in extracurricular activities, a commitment to academic and personal growth, and who are ready to gain from and contribute to our dynamic learning experience.
 We believe it is important that a young person make the most of his or her academic potential as well as enjoy the many opportunities available outside the classroom.
 Above all, we want to enroll students who have the potential to be successful and happy at Laguna.

-> Test scores are just one piece of a student’s profile.
+Test scores are just one piece of a student’s profile.
 We realize there are limitations inherent to any exam of this kind as standardized tests fail to measure a student’s motivation, work ethic, creativity, and character.
-Testing such as the Independent School Entrance Exam (ISEE) does provide a means for objectively assessing our applicants, especially as students come from a variety of schools and educational backgrounds.
+Testing such as the Independent School Entrance Exam (ISEE) provides a means for objectively assessing our applicants, especially as students come from a variety of schools and educational backgrounds.

-> The progression from grade to grade and division to division is contingent upon similar criteria—reasonable mastery of the academic requirements and fulfillment of the community’s expectations regarding citizenship.
+The progression from grade to grade and division to division is contingent upon similar criteria—reasonable mastery of the academic requirements and fulfillment of the community’s expectations regarding citizenship.
 As long as these criteria are met, no further application is required.

 Laguna’s faculty challenges students to ask questions and to strive for understanding, not just of the what, but the why.
 Dedicated teachers inspire students to their own intellectual passions.
 They instill confidence, challenge thinking, and frequently inspire career choices.
 These lessons come from the faculty’s personal investment in knowing students well.
 Students benefit immensely from the close interpersonal relationships that Laguna fosters.

 Students in grades EK-5 learn Spanish; French is taught in Grade 6; Latin is required of all seventh graders; and students in Grades 8-12 continue in one or more of three languages: French, Latin, or Spanish.